CHIPKIT3DP-TEAM/Marlin/README.md

 #resolve any merge conflicts here
 git push --force
 ```
-this will rewind all local changes and place them ontop of the upstream changes.
+This will rewind all local changes and place them on top of the upstream changes.
 This will also help to keep the HAL updated.

 ## Summary of Changes
 Each of these can be found by searching the codebase for "@zawata" which has been used to tag changes thusfar